-We previously audited, in accordance with auditing standards generally accepted in the United States of America, the consolidated balance sheet of American Municipal Power, Inc. and its subsidiaries as of December 31, 2017, and the related consolidated statements of revenues and expenses, of changes in member and patron equities, and of cash flows for the year then ended (not presented herein), and in our report dated April 19, 2018, we expressed an unmodified opinion on those consolidated balance sheet as of December 31, 2017, is consistent, in all material respects, with the audited consolidated balance sheet from which it has been derived.
+We previously audited, in accordance with auditing standards generally accepted in the United States of America, the consolidated balance sheet of American Municipal Power, Inc. and its subsidiaries as of December 31, 2018, and the related consolidated statements of revenues and expenses, of changes in member and patron equities, and of cash flows for the year then ended (not presented herein), and in our report dated April 18, 2019, we expressed an unmodified opinion on those consolidated financial statements.
+In our opinion, the information set forth in the accompanying consolidated balance sheet information as of December 31, 2018, is consistent, in all material respects, with the audited consolidated balance sheet from which it has been derived.